 Business leaders believed their workers would be more productive if alcohol could be withheld from them.
 John D. Rockefeller, alone, donated over $350,000 into the Anti-Saloon League and Henry Ford boldly announced, “The country couldn’t run without Prohibition.
 That is the industrial fact.”

-In 1917, the 18th Amendment to the Constitution, which prohibited the “manufacture, sale, or transportation of intoxicating liquors” was drafted and passed national legislation the following year.
+On December 18, 1917, the 18th Amendment to the Constitution, which prohibited the “manufacture, sale, or transportation of intoxicating liquors” was drafted and passed by Congress and sent to the states for ratification.
 Called the “noble experiment” by Herbert Hoover, 75% of the states approved the amendment, and it was ratified on January 16, 1919.
 In 1920, the Volstead Act was passed to enforce the amendment.

 The law devastated the nation’s brewing industry, closing large industries in St. Louis, Milwaukee, Chicago, and numerous other cities.
 But Prohibition advocates cared little about that, rejoicing in their initial their “successes,” as arrests for drunkenness declined and medical statistics showed a marked decrease in treatments for alcohol-related illnesses.
 One of the first effects of the new amendment was placing thousands of people out of work, from brewery employees to bartenders, to grape growers in California.